August 18, 2020 11 Comments

 What cause ammonia stink?
 Pee.
 Well, urine – whatever name you call it.
 Add time to pee and bacteria (bacteria is everywhere and not avoidable) and you get the smell of ammonia.

 Ammonia is made from the breakdown of protein.
 Our kidneys turn it into urea and we safely pee it out.
 So, it's there in the pee in form of urea.
 When the urine is on the fabric in the diaper pail, (or even on baby overnight), it chemically changes as it breaks down.
 The result is ammonia stink.
 Keeping bacteria counts in the diaper down will help keep the overnight stink down, as will breathable covers (wool) since they allow more air and keep the temperature cooler.
 In the diaper pail, air circulation helps decrease stink (seems counter-intuitive but makes sense).

 In the old days, people dunked each diaper in the toilet to rinse it out.
 This worked really well - before the 1995 toilet regulations began that require new toilets to have low water flushes.
 Less water in the toilet makes dunking less practical.
 But now we have diaper sprayers.
 Yay for sprayers!
 If you spray out the pee before putting the diaper in the pail - voila! almost no ammonia stink since the pee is mostly gone.
 Who knew?

 Ok, so the ammonia smell is there because pee is there.
 Now, what to do about it?
 Well, what is ammonia? pH 7 is neutral.
 Ammonia is high pH.
 Acid is low pH.
 Ammonia is a weak base - high pH.
 It's caustic and thus if you have ammoniacal diapers you get an overall red tone to the skin which is a burn, much like sunburn (which is why vitamin E helps that).
 Vinegar is an acid.
-The gallon jugs we buy are usually diluted to pH 6 (acidic is a pH lower than neutral 7 - remember science class).
+The gallon jugs we buy are usually diluted to pH 5 or 6 (acidic is a pH lower than neutral 7 - remember science class).
 What a great word: "ammoniacal".